How to Contribute to GStreamer

 Once everything looks fine, push your branch to your local fork e.g. using

-git push origin topic-branch
+git push your-personal-gitlab-fork your-branch

 This push will display a link to be able create a merge request from your branch.
 Click this link and fill out the details of the merge request.
 You can also create a merge request from an existing branch.
 See the gitlab documentation for more details.